LGBTQ rights in Sri Lanka: Recognition of gender identity

 In Sri Lanka, transgender persons may change their legal gender.
 This has been allowed since 2016, following advice from the Human Rights Commission of Sri Lanka.
 The commission's advice elicited a directive to agencies from the Ministry of Health.
 The legal change requires bureaucratic certification which may be onerous to achieve; while typically requiring medical intervention and vetting before being permitted, the international legal charity, point out there is no legal requirement in Sri Lanka for any surgical intervention.
 This has been confirmed in a legal ruling.

 According to a United Nations Development Programme (UNDP) report:

 In Sri Lanka, the Human Rights Commission of Sri Lanka (HRCSL) facilitated dialogue on legal gender recognition in response to a March 2015 complaint from a transgender person.
 As a result, in 2016 the Ministry of Health issued a circular to health services and education institutions about issuing gender recognition certificates to transgender people.
 The Registrar-General instructed all registrars to change sex and name details on birth certificates based on such gender recognition certificates.
 The process remains a medicalized one, but with some degree of flexibility.

 Although performed on occasion, gender-affirming surgery is relatively inaccessible within Sri Lanka, as many hospitals lack the highly specialised surgical units and staff.
 Human Rights Watch (HRW), in its "All Five Fingers are Not the Same" report (2016), interviewed doctors and patients.
 One physician who treats transgender individuals told HRW that Sri Lankan doctors were often unfamiliar with surgical treatments of transgender patients.
 Patients who had experienced gender-confirming treatments in Sri Lanka, reported that they could be met with ignorance, curiosity and even ridicule from medical staff.
 Some avoided public hospitals and clinics due such experiences, thus increasing the costs of treatments.
 Obtaining hormone therapy is similarly fraught.
 Such obstacles in the path of gender-confirmation increases the difficulty of obtaining any legal gender recognition.
 Besides providing a legal procedure for gender recognition, there is no other government recognition or assistance for transgender people.

 Classification as mental illness

 In Sri Lanka, gender dysphoria is classified as a mental health disorder or illness.
 Sexual and romantic orientations are not classified as mental illness by either the Sri Lanka College of Psychiatrists, or the College of Community Physicians.
-Despite this, and that all medical practitioners in Sri Lanka are members professional colleges, and all Sri Lankan colleges are signatories to the WHO code of ethics—which deprecates any treatment of homosexuality as a disease or illness, on scientific and ethical grounds—doctors are often sought out by families to administer "treatment" to their LGBTQ members.
+In addition, all medical practitioners in Sri Lanka are members professional colleges, and all Sri Lankan colleges are signatories to the WHO code of ethics—which deprecates any treatment of homosexuality as a disease or illness, on scientific and ethical grounds.
+However, despite this, doctors are often sought out by families to administer "treatment" to their LGBTQ members.
 There are sufficient doctors willing to perform such treatments that it is reported as a regular occurrence.